xarray-contrib/xarray-simlab/README.rst

 xarray-simlab is a Python library that provides both a generic framework for building computational models in a modular fashion and a xarray_ extension for setting and running simulations using the xarray's ``Dataset`` structure.
-It is designed for interactive and exploratory modeling.
+It is designed for fast, interactive and exploratory modeling.

 .. _xarray: http://xarray.pydata.org
 .. |Build Status| image:: https://travis-ci.org/benbovy/xarray-simlab.svg?branch=master